Kokomo Opalescent Glass Builds Unbreakable Reputation

 “When Disney calls to place an order, I’m as excited as a 12-year-old, as if Mickey Mouse is going to be on the other end of the line.”

 Hosting an Arabian prince who flew to Kokomo on a private jet in 1982 was nothing if not a surreal experience.
-And a rush job the company completed for Pope Benedict XVI still gives Locke goose bumps.
+And a rush job the company completed for Pope John Paul II still gives Locke goose bumps.

 Hollywood comes calling on a regular basis, too.
 You can find Kokomo glass in the elf tower at the North Pole in The Santa Clause movie starring Tim Allen.
 And the lighting sconces that illuminate the mayhem as dinosaurs chase Ben Stiller in Night at the Museum – “They’re all Kokomo glass,” Locke says.

-From a prison church to the Vatican, Locke estimates that 75 percent of the world’s churches contain Kokomo glass.
+From a prison church to the Vatican, it is estimated that 75% of the world’s churches contain Kokomo glass.

 “It’s comforting … it soothes the soul,” Locke says.
 “Every time I go to a church, I think ‘that’s glass blown at Kokomo glowing on me.’ ”